 COMPREHENSIVE ZONING ORDINANCE.
-This chapter, and as hereafter subsequent proper amendments amended.
+This chapter, and as hereafter amended.

 CONCEPT PLAN.
-The development plan for 1 or more lots on which are shown shows the existing and proposed conditions of the development, including lot lines; landscaping; open spaces; means of ingress, egress, and circulation; berms, buffers, and screening devices; surrounding roadways; basic drainage information; and any other information that reasonably
+The development plan for 1 or more lots on which are shown the existing and proposed conditions of the development, including lot lines; landscaping; open spaces; means of ingress, egress, and circulation; berms, buffers, and screening devices; surrounding roadways; basic drainage information; and any other information that reasonably may be required in order that an informed decision can be made by the approving authority.